What is WordPress Content Management System (CMS)?

-Even if you’ve never worked with WordPress, there’s good chance you’ve heard about this content management system (CMS).
-Since its first baby steps in 2003, WordPress has rapidly gained popularity, and it became one of the best and most used software solutions when it comes to building and managing a website.
-Today, WordPress caters to both beginners and professionals; it can help you with a hobby, a full-blown career or something in between.
+Even if you’ve never worked with WordPress, there’s a good chance you’ve heard about this content management system (CMS).
+Since its first baby steps in 2003, WordPress has rapidly gained popularity, and it became one of the best and most used software solutions when it comes to building and managing a website or blog.
+Today, WordPress caters to both beginners and professionals; it can help you with a hobby, a full-blown career, or something in between.

-When you decide to build your first site with WordPress, it’s important to know the differences between wordpress.com and self-hosted WordPress (wordpress.org).
-In the following text, we’re going to focus on the self-hosted version of WP simply because it came before the wp.com version.
+When you decide to build your first blog with WordPress, it’s important to know the differences between WordPress.com and self-hosted WordPress (WordPress.org).
+In the following text, we’re going to focus on the self-hosted version of WP simply because it came before the WP.com version.

 Because of that, practically every fourth website on the Internet uses a helping hand of WordPress to power itself up.

-According to w3Techs, WordPress is responsible for 28% of all websites, and it’s clear that it is much more widespread than its competitors like Joomla, Drupal, Magento and Blogger.
+According to w3Techs, WordPress is responsible for more than 39% of all websites, and it’s clear that it is much more widespread than its competitors like Joomla, Drupal, Magento, and Blogger.

 The power of open source

-Because of the open source concept, WordPress is available in more than 50 languages!
+Because of the open-source concept, WordPress is available in more than 50 languages!
 There are also dozens of translations that still need some work.
-You can also actively participate in translating the CMS to your own language.
+You can also actively participate in translating the CMS into your own language.

 The strength is in the numbers

-In the world run by social media, a community is as strong as its people.
-And this is something where WordPress really stands out of the crowd.
+In a world run by social media, a community is as strong as its people.
+And this is something where WordPress really stands out from the crowd.
 From its beginnings, WordPress has been kind to its users.
 It has been connecting people who worked on similar projects, and it has always been oriented towards the community.
-If you’re a complete beginner or a seasoned pro you’ll feel right at home with WP thanks to vast numbers of various social groups dedicated to it.
+If you’re a complete beginner or a seasoned pro who makes money of a blog you’ll feel right at home with WP thanks to the vast numbers of various social groups dedicated to it.

 Create a site without coding